bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js54">54.
 Display Current Date</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Display the current date in JavaScript, you can use the Dat e object to get the current date and time and then format it as needed.
+<p>Display the current date in JavaScript, you can use the
+<span class="consolas">Date</span> object to get the current date and time and then
+format it as needed.</p>
 <pre>
 // Get the current date
 let currentDate = new Date();